linghuiluo/averroes-gencg/README.md

 # GenCG
 ## Usage
-- Make sure you have at least Java 8 installed.
+- Make sure you have Java 8 installed.
+Java 9+ does not work, as `rt.jar` is removed.
 - Download the latest build artifact `averroes-gencg-0.0.1-jar-with-dependencies.jar` from the [releases](https://github.com/linghuiluo/averroes-gencg/releases) page.
-### Generate Model For Android Apps
+### 1. Generate Model For Android Apps
 Run the following command:
 ```
 java -jar averroes-gencg-0.0.1-jar-with-dependencies.jar -f ANDROID -j system